eslint-functional/eslint-plugin-functional/README.md

 To execute the tests first run `yarn test`.

+To learn about eslint plugin development se the [relevant section](https://eslint.org/docs/developer-guide/working-with-plugins) of the eslit docs.
+You can also checkout the [typescript-eslint](https://github.com/typescript-eslint/typescript-eslint) repo which has some more information specific to typescript.

 In order to know which AST nodes are created for a snippet of typescript code you can use [ast explorer](https://astexplorer.net/) with options JavaScript and @typescript-eslint/parser.

 ## How to publish